Standard Conjectures and Height Pairings: Global cycles

 \section{Global cycles}

-In this section, for arithmetic varieties or algebraic varieties fibered over curves, we define the Arakelov Chow groups of admissible cycles and study its structure (\ref{thm-ac-dec}) by using our structure theorems for Lefschetz modules in \S\ref{sec-lef} under local and global standard conjectures.
+In this section, for arithmetic varieties or algebraic varieties fibered over curves, we define the Arakelov Chow groups of admissible cycles and the decomposition (\ref{thm-ac-dec}) by using our structure theorems for Lefschetz modules in \S\ref{sec-lef} under local and global standard conjectures.
 We will show that the global standard conjecture for the Arakelov Chow groups is essentially equivalent respectively to the standard conjectures of Gillet--Soul\'e and Beilinson (\ref{lem-gsadm}, \ref{thm-gsbb}).

+We can unconditionally define the Arakelov cohomology groups and the decompositions in the function field case.
+These cohomology groups are isomorphic to the intermediate extensions of the cohomology groups over smooth locus.
+Still, the decomposition (Theorem \ref{thm-coh-dec}) is different than the classical one defined by splitting of cohomology (\ref{eq-coh-dec}).

-For divisors and one cycles, we will give a unconditional decomposition using Hodge index theorem of Faltings \cite{Fa} and Moriwaki \cite{Mo}.
+For divisors and one cycles, we will give unconditional definitions of admissible cycles and decompositions (Theorems \ref{thm-dec-pic}, \ref{thm-dec-0c}) using the Hodge index theorem of Faltings \cite{Fa} and Moriwaki \cite{Mo}.
 Thus we obtain an unconditional arithmetic $\sL$-liftings for divisors and $0$-cycles on the generic fibers.
-Using these construction, we obtain some modular generating series of arithmetic Kudla's divisors or $0$-cycles for orthogonal or unitary type.
+(Corollaries \ref{cor-lef-pic}, \ref{cor-lef-0c}).
+We obtain some modular generating series of arithmetic Kudla's divisors or $0$-cycles for Shimura varieties of orthogonal or unitary types.